mikitatryzno/machine_learning_zoomcamp/05-deployment/homework5.md

 print(f"Probability of conversion: {response['probability']:.3f}")
 ```

-The probability of conversion is `TBA`.
+The probability of conversion is `0.59`.